 This offense was created by the 84th Legislature as a response to Ex parte Thompson (Tex.
 Crim.
 App.) where the Texas Court of Criminal Appeals struck down a law called Improper Photography or Visual Recording as substantially overbroad.1 The legislature amended the Improper Photography or Visual Recording law and retitled it Invasive Visual Recording.2

 Have you been charged with Invasive Visual Recording?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Invasive Visual Recording is classified in the Texas Penal Code under Title 5 “Offenses Against The Person”, Chapter 21 “Sexual Offenses.”